Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Numerical results

 The initial velocity field is set as $u = \overline{u}$ and $w = 0$.
 The mountain profile is given by the classical \textit{versiera di Agnesi} \eqref{versiera}, where $h_c = \SI{1}{m}$ is the mountain height and $a_c = \SI{1}{km}$ is the half-width.

 The computational domain is $(x,z) \in [0, 144] \times [0, 30]~\mathrm{km}^2$, and the simulation time spans $t \in [0, 8]$ hours.
 No-flux boundary conditions are imposed at the bottom, while non-reflecting boundary conditions are used at the top and lateral boundaries.
-Damping layers are applied in the last \SI{15}{km} in the vertical direction and over the last \SI{40}{km} in the horizontal direction, with a damping coefficient $\alpha = 0.03$.
+Damping layers are applied in the last \SI{15}{km} in the vertical direction and over the last \SI{40}{km} in the horizontal direction, with a damping coefficient $\alpha = 0.03$. \revA{The gravity term is here discretized with the constant potential temperature well-balanced scheme~\eqref{nonconservativetheta}}.

 Since in this configuration $\mathcal{N} a_c / \overline{u} = 1$, the flow is in the nonhydrostatic regime~\cite{GIRALDO20083849,SimpleTestsofaSemiImplicitSemiLagrangianModelon2DMountainWaveProblems}.
 The quantity of interest for this benchmark is again the normalized momentum flux, defined analogously to the hydrostatic test case and normalized by $m^{NH} = 0.457m^H$ \cite{AnUpperBoundaryConditionPermittingInternalGravityWaveRadiationinNumericalMesoscaleModels}.
 The results for the linear nonhydrostatic mountain test case are shown in Figures~\ref{comparison_nonhydrostatic_8} and \ref{Evolutionnon12}.
 The normalized momentum flux, computed at $T = \SI{8}{h}$ and reported in Figure~\ref{comparison_nonhydrostatic_8}, approaches the theoretical value of 1 for all formulations, similarly to what was observed in the hydrostatic case.